DISBi/django-disbi/README.rst

 DISBi is a framework to build Django apps for managing and integrating systems biology data.
-It supports data analysis capabilites and data export in vairous file formats directly in the browser.
+It supports data analysis capabilites and data export in various file formats directly in the browser.

 Documentation
 =============